This is one of many free activities.

 - Give each resident a song card and six song covers.

-- The Activity Officer pulls a calling card from the box and reads it out loud for all to hear.
+- Pull a calling card from the box and read it out loud for all to hear.

 - Every time someone says 'Bingo!' a small token prize is given to the winner.